mattermost/mattermost-developer-documentation/site/content/integrate/apps/hello-world/_index.md

 }
 ```

-## Bindings and Locations
+## Bindings and locations

-Locations are named elements in Mattermost UI.
-Bindings specify how App's calls
-should be displayed at, and invoked from these locations.
+Locations are named elements in the Mattermost user interface.
+Bindings specify how  an app's calls should be displayed at, and invoked from, these locations.

-The Hello App creates a Channel Header button, and adds a `/helloworld send` command.
+The Hello, World! app creates a channel header button, and adds a `/helloworld send` command.

 ```json
 {